kraasch/forked_orcli/README.md

+﻿
-﻿# refine-client
+# refine-client

-A comprehensive Python client library for interacting with [OpenRefine](https://openrefine.org/) via its REST API.
+A Python client library for interacting with [OpenRefine](https://openrefine.org/) via its REST API.

-Simplify project creation, data transformation, metadata management, and export operations.
+For simple project creation, data transformation, metadata management and export operations.

 ## Features

-### Easy Project Management

-- Create projects from local files
+  - Create and delete projects from local files.
-- Delete projects
-- Retrieve and manage project metadata
+  - Retrieve and manage project metadata.

-### Data Transformation

-- Apply OpenRefine operations individually or in batches
+  - Apply OpenRefine operations individually or in batches.
-- Load operations from JSON files
+  - Load operations from JSON files.
-- Automatic wait-for-idle synchronization

-### Data Export

-- Export data in multiple formats (TSV, CSV, JSON, etc.)
+  - Export data in multiple formats (TSV, CSV, JSON).
-- Retrieve column information and project models
-- Convert and manipulate row data
+  - Retrieve column information and project models, convert and manipulate row data.

-### Security & Reliability

-- Automatic CSRF token management and caching
-- Session-based authentication
-- Error handling with detailed response logging
+  - Error handling with detailed response logging.

 ## Installation

 ### Requirements

-- Python 3.10+
-- A running OpenRefine server instance
+Requires Python 3.10+ and a running OpenRefine server instance.

-### Setup
+### Quick Start

 1. Clone the repository: